rickccs85/php-login-advanced/README.md

 **[Facebook](https://www.facebook.com/pages/PHP-Login-Script/461306677235868)** or
 **[Google+](https://plus.google.com/104110071861201951660)** and have a look on the official support blog **[Dev Metal](http://www.dev-metal.com)**.
 Ask questions in the [Official Support Forum](http://support-forum.php-login.net/).

+**This script is part of the php-login project, a collection of 4 different login scripts**.
+See [php-login.net](http://www.php-login.net) for more info.

 1. **One-file version:** Full login script in one file.
 Uses a one-file SQLite database (no MySQL needed) and PDO.
    Features: Register, login, logout.